ranelle-gomez/object-oriented-python-calculator/README.md

 ## Description

-A simple object-oriented calculator class whose modular methods allow for black-box abstraction and brevity.
+A simple object-oriented calculator class I built from scratch whose modular methods allow for black-box abstraction and brevity.
 Upon starting the program, the user is given five options: 1) Add 2) Subtract 3) Multiply 4) Divide 5) Two-integer Exponentiate 6) Exit.

 #### The Design Process along with Humbling & Surprising Discoveries